schneedotdev/til/README.md

 ## Usage

-### That
+### Add

-To store a note, use the `that` command with a message and an optional title:
+To store a note, use the `add` command, passing a message and _optional_ tags (comma-separated with no spaces):

 ```
-til that --message "Your note message" --title "Optional title"
+til add "til is build with clap, a powerful command-line argument parser" --tags "rust,clap,crates"
 ```

 ### On